ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

     {
         "data": [
             {
-                "id": <indicatorId>
+                "id": 0
             },
             {
-                "type": "<indicatorType>",
+                "type": "<string>",
-                "summary": "<indicatorSummary>",
+                "summary": "<string>",
-                "ownerName": "<ownerName>"
+                "ownerName": "<string>"
-            },
-            {...}
+            }
         ]
     }

 .. note::

-    When using an Indicator's type and summary instead of its ID, you only need to include the ``owner`` field in the request body if the Indicator does not exist in your Organization.
+    When defining an Indicator by its type and summary instead of its ID, you must define the ``owner`` field in the request body if the Indicator exists in a Community or Source.

 .. attention::